apache/cordova-docs/STYLESHEET.md

 ## Punctuation

-* Initial Cap Words in Headings, Except for Short Prepositions or Conjunctions

-* Append colon to text that introduces a code snippet, image, or procedure listing.
+* Append colon to text that introduces a code snippet or image.

 * Use `&amp;rarr;` arrow entities (&rarr;) for hierarchical menus or sequences of nested dialog boxes.

-* Add periods at end of bullet items when they consist of complete sentences.
-No periods when bullets are sentence fragments.
-However, bullet lists should be internally consistent.

 ## Common Grammatical Errors